-- (1) The School of Business and Technology alternates the assessment of its SLO yearly.
-SLO's 1-4, which are shared among the programs is assessed during one assessment cycle.
-SLO 5, which is unique to each program is assessed during another assessment cycle.
-This approach allows for a complete program assessment every two years.
-(Note.
-SLO five starts on page 31). - (2) A variety of assessment tools (quantitative, qualitative, direct and indirect) are used to collect data for analysis for each of the five Student Learning Outcomes (SLOs). - (3) Data is collected and returned to the SLO Chairs. - (4) Summary results are analyzed to determine if students have achieved or "met" the measurable outcomes.
-When necessary, proposed action steps are created by each SLO chairman in collaboration with the SLO committee members, faculty teaching core courses, and the program coordinator. - (5) Following discussion and review by appropriate faculty, if needed, proposed recommended action steps and recommended changes are implemented by the faculty responsible for teaching the courses tied to the SLO. - (6) Individual meetings are held with faculty and staff as required (show cause). - (7) In consultation with the staff and senior leadership, proposed changes to measurable outcomes, assessment tools for the next assessment period and, where needed, service changes will be recommended. - (8) These proposed recommended action steps and recommended changes are implemented by the faculty responsible for teaching the courses tied to the SLO.
+- (1) A variety of assessment tools (quantitative, qualitative, direct and indirect) are used to collect data for analysis for each of the five Student Learning Outcomes (SLOs). - (2) Data is collected and returned to the SLO Chairs. - (3) Summary results are analyzed to determine if students have achieved or "met" the measurable outcomes.
+When necessary, proposed action steps are created by each SLO chairman in collaboration with the SLO committee members, faculty teaching core courses, and the program coordinator. - (4) Following discussion and review by appropriate faculty, if needed, proposed recommended action steps and recommended changes are implemented by the faculty responsible for teaching the courses tied to the SLO. - (5) Individual meetings are held with faculty and staff as required (show cause). - (6) In consultation with the staff and senior leadership, proposed changes to measurable outcomes, assessment tools for the next assessment period and, where needed, service changes will be recommended. - (7) These proposed recommended action steps and recommended changes are implemented by the faculty responsible for teaching the courses tied to the SLO.